rameetss/ProjectPC/README.md

 - Follows Google Material Design
 - Utilizes Google APIs to find restaurants
 - Grabs information from server about ads, contact info and location
-- Displays ads posted and can be updates with a swipe
+- Displays ads posted and can be updated with a swipe
-- Part specific categories to create organized and intuitive design
+- Part-specific categories to create organized and intuitive design
-- User Profiles and bookmarks to save favourite ads
+- User profiles and bookmarks to save favourite ads

 ### Requirements
-These items are needed to run this app:
+These items are needed to compile this application:
 - Android Studio v3.0.1
 - Device must be running Android 5.0 or above
 - Device must have USB debugging enabled